top of page

 Why use a balm with no water in it then?

 Balms have innumerable purposes.
 They may not be the best thing to act as a moisturiser or cleanser; but they are brilliant at preventing environmental and household products damaging your skin; or when you want to seal in moisture and repair damaged skin.
-That's the reasons we have Lip, Skin Repair and Muscle & Joints Balms.
+That's the reasons we have Lip, and Muscle & Joints Balms.

 Shelf life: